Nauman3S/TwitterHashtagTweetScrapper/README.md

 ## Usage <a name = "usage"></a>

 1. Make sure to put right WiFi creds in Firmware.ino file line number 13 and 14.
+2. Set the content_get frequency in seconds on line number 189.
-2. Set the hashtag to get tweets from in Firmware.ino file on line number 150.
+3. Set the hashtag to get tweets from in Firmware.ino file on line number 190.
-3. Upload the code to your ESP32.
+4. Upload the code to your ESP32.
-4. Open the serial monitor to see the live tweets being received.
+5. Open the serial monitor to see the live tweets being received.

 ## ⛏️ Built Using <a name = "built_using"></a>